cli-ish/non-alphanumeric-webshell/specials/README.md

 # Special versions

 Note the needed chars `<?=>` are only relevant when you are not in php context and need to declare it.
-If you are already in php you can ignore them and use teh shells without it but to be fair I included them in the payload length and at the needed chars.
+If you are already in php you can ignore them and use the shells without it but I included them anyway in the payload `Length` and at the `Needed Chars`.

 ## Length Ranking